TraderPilotTraderPilot

 05

-5. Schedule and volatility
+5. Schedule, news and volatility

 • Define a time window and trade only within it.